-Since 2005, the Leon Levy Foundation has awarded over $28 million to 49 arts and humanities organizations to help them catalogue, preserve, digitize and provide increasing access to letters, photos, correspondence, printed and oral accounts, music, video and many other treasures in their collections and their institutional records.
+Since 2005, the Leon Levy Foundation has awarded nearly $30 million to over 50 arts and humanities organizations to help them catalogue, preserve, digitize and provide increasing access to letters, photos, correspondence, printed and oral accounts, music, video and many other treasures in their collections and their institutional records.
 Among the organizations that have received support are:

 The Brooklyn Academy of Music organized and catalogued more than 70,000 historical items and with them created the Leon Levy BAM Digital Archive, an online database.
 The contents—programs, videos, institutional correspondence with artists, photographs and other memorabilia—chronicle BAM’s illustrious history, stretching more than 150 years, of presenting adventurous artists.

 The Center for Brooklyn History (formerly Brooklyn Historical Society) used an initial grant to catalogue and digitize the letter, journals, legal records and other papers of the extended Lefferts Family, who over more than four centuries beginning in 1661 helped spur Brooklyn’s move from an agricultural land to a center.
 Many are presented in an online image gallery finding aid.
 Additional funding supported the processing of the archives of Packer Collegiate, the well-known Brooklyn school for girls (for much of its history), which date to 1843.